GT-RAIL/derail-fetchit-public/fetchit_mapping/README.md

 4. **Note** that localization exclusively relies on the 2D map while the 3D octomap for static obstacle collision checking uses the transforms calculated from 2D localization.

+## Notes on launch parameters
+0. `sim` used to toggle whether to start a simulator.
+1. `dynamic_env` used to toggle dynamic obstacle filtering.
+2. `collision_mapping` used to toggle 3d collision mapping.
+3. `2d_map` used to name output 2d map for localization.
+4. `3d_map` used to name output 3d map for collisions.

 ## To Dos
 0. Automatic localization motion... any ideas?
 1. Testing for localization/mapping.